-I get the following error when i try to use scp command on linux CentOS server. scp command is usually used to copy files and directories securely between remote hosts without starting an FTP session or logging into the remote systems explicitly.
-The scp command uses SSH to transfer data, so it requires a password or passphrase for confirmation before proceeding with the transfer.
+I get the following error when I try to use SCP command line on CentOS linux server.
+SCP command is usually used to safely copy files and directories between the remote host without FTP sessions or log in to a remote system directly.
+SCP command line utility uses SSH to transfer data, so it requires a password or passphrase for confirmation before proceeding with the transfer.

 -bash: scp: command not found

-Above issue is related with openshh.
-There are two openssh packages that normally in the linux server which are openssh-server and openssh-clients.
-Kindly perform telnet command to check whether openssh server has been installed or not.
+The above issue is related to openshh.
+There are two openssh packages that usually exist on the linux, openssh-server and openssh-clients.
+You can use the telnet command to check whether the openssh server has been installed or not.

 [root@centos62 ~]# telnet localhost 22 Trying ::1...
 Connected to localhost.
 Escape character is '^]'.
 SSH-2.0-OpenSSH_5.3